 A lot of people don’t follow road rules either and will drive through red lights.
 They speed, drive under the influence after a night out at a bouzoukia, or overtake other drivers in a dangerous fashion.

-This is not to intimidate you, but it is important to be aware of this.
 While driving in Greece when you’re exploring the mainland or driving around Greek islands is pleasant, driving in Athens is anxiety-inducing.

 Traffic in Athens can be a problem.
 Particularly if you are moving around Leof.
 Vasileos Konstantinou and the central neighbourhoods of Monastiraki, Syntagma, etc at rush hour or on Friday/Saturday evenings.

-Using Your Car Horn in Greece
+Using your car horn in Greece

-In the west, people don’t really use the car horn unless they have to.
+In the West, people don’t really use the car horn unless they have to.
 It’s considered almost rude to honk your horn at someone unless you really need to get their attention.